 In a Nolo/Lawyers.com survey, our users reported that having a lawyer on their side resulted in not just a higher likelihood of a payout of some kind, but also a much higher average compensation:

 Get more details on how having a lawyer on your side affects the outcome of a car accident claim.
-And if you're ready to discuss your options with a legal professional, you can use the tools on this page to connect with a car accident lawyer in your area, and learn more about when it's time to hire a car accident lawyer.
+And if you're ready to discuss your options with a lawyer, you can connect with a car accident lawyer directly from this page for free.